CubedProgrammer/linux_utility/README.md

 The program waits for an input from stdin, in non-canonical mode, then exits.
 Thus, pressing any key will terminate the program.

-If the first argument is present, it will determine the number of milliseconds to pause instead.
+If the first argument is present, it will determine the number of seconds to pause instead.
+Suffixes ms, us, and ns change the units to millisecond, microsecond, and nanosecond instead.
 ```
-pause 750
+pause 750ms
 ```
 Does nothing for 750 milliseconds and then exits.
 ### pidx